screeneroner/StreamPlayer/README.md

 	- The `.lst` file may be located anywhere.
 Use full path to point it in the command line during launch.
     - Each line should have the format: `MenuItemName | URL`
     - Lines without a `|` are treated as comments and ignored.

+Note: If you have concerns about suspicious actions from the pre-built executable, feel free to review the source code and compile it yourself.